mpetavy/prunsrv/README.md

 * Tried to be parameter compatible with Apache PRUNSRV
 * Works only with "Java" mode (no "jvm" or "exe" mode supported)
-* Calls in the "StartClass" the static method "main" with "StartMethod" name as an argument to Arg []String
+* Calls in the "StartClass" the static method "main" with "StartMethod" name as an argument to main(arg []String)
-* Calls in the "StopClass" the static method "main" with "StopMethod" name as an argument to Arg []String
+* Calls in the "StopClass" the static method "main" with "StopMethod" name as an argument to main(arg []String)
-* Executes Java executable as separated processes, so no "jvm.dll" integration
+* Executes Java executable as separated processes, no "jvm.dll" integration
 * No dependencies on naming of Java static methods
 * Stores service configuration as JSON file to "ProgramData/prunsrv/\<servicename\>.json" (Windows) or "/etc/\<servicename\>.json" (*nix)